The Currency of the Internet

-Although admittedly less of a real internet currency than BitCoin, email addresses allow companies to personally communicate with each other and customers.
+Although admittedly less of a real internet currency than Bitcoin, email addresses allow companies to personally communicate with each other and customers.
 A company with a significant list can market to it in segments, test responses, click rates and gather information about its subscribers.
 When the time eventually comes to ask them to part with their cash, it’s more likely to happen.

 So now we’ve worked out a first step towards targeted internet marketing, how do you build your list and stock it full of people who are likely to be the most receptive?
 How to generate leads?
-One of our favourite methods is through content upgrades.
+One of our favorite methods is through content upgrades.